What's Promised Land?

 Promised Land is an award-winning social justice documentary that follows two tribes in the Pacific Northwest: the Duwamish and the Chinook, as they fight for the restoration of treaty rights they've long been denied.
 In following their story, the film examines a larger problem in the way that the government and society still looks at tribal sovereignty.

 Promised Land debuted in select theaters fall 2016.
 It won the award for Achievement in Documentary Filmmaking at the 10th Annual LA Skins Fest, and was an official selection for the 41st Annual American Indian Film Festival, Northwest Film Forum's 19th Annual Local Sightings Film Festival, the 12th Annual Ellensburg Film Festival, and the 5th Annual Social Justice Film Festival, among others.
-To arrange for your school, group, museum, or local theater to show a screening of the film, please contact us here.
+To arrange for your school, group, museum, or local theater to show a screening of the film, or to inquire about an educational license for your school or organization, please contact us here.

 "The film is about federal recognition, yes, but on a deeper level it’s about how to be an Indian in the modern world, how to fight even if you’re an elderly lady or a terminally ill man, how to take joy from the fight because of the friends you make, and most importantly, how to face death bravely and with honor, recognizing it as a transition and not an end.
 The U.S. will someday crumble into dust and be forgotten like all other empires.
 But cultures like the Chinook and the Duwamish will endure indefinitely, as long as there are those who love their ancestors and honor them with good work."